flutter/website/src/content/ui/adaptive-responsive/capabilities.md

 Think about what each platform does best and see if there are unique capabilities to leverage.

-For example: Apple's App Store and Google’s Play Store have different rules that apps need to abide by.
+For example: Apple's App Store and Google's Play Store have different rules that apps need to abide by.
 Different host operating systems have differing capabilities across time as well as each other.